“When we create space, it’s time to carefully pick what surrounds us.”

 - 44% admit they choose unhealthy food when their surroundings are a mess.

 - Clutter is bad for business as well.
 Almost half of office workers report mislaying one important work-related item a year.
 But greatest loss is the time spent looking for lost items.
 The search for lost things adds up to an average of one workweek per year per employee.

-Whether you are in physical chaos, relocation, or growth of your home or office, I guide you to create tidy spaces for what matters in life and work.
-My personal tidying support is for you if you wish to pull it through, in a dedicated and individually guided way.
+Whether you are in physical chaos, relocation, or growth of your home or office, I guide you as a Habit Coach.

 I invite you to gain space,